jsparmani/block-world-problem-ai/README.md

 * Depth Limited Search (BFS)
 * Iterative Deepening (BFS)

-A* and Best First chose the state with the smallest heuristic value.

 ### Running the program

 The program takes 3 command line arguments: